Balanced AC Power Flow¶

 “auto” - init defaults to “dc” if calculate_voltage_angles is True or “flat” otherwise

 “dc” - initial DC loadflow before the AC loadflow.
 The results of the DC loadflow are used as initial solution for the AC loadflow.
+Note that the DC loadflow only calculates voltage angles at PQ and PV buses, voltage magnitudes are still flat started.

 “results” - voltage vector of last loadflow from net.res_bus is used as initial solution.
 This can be useful to accelerate convergence in iterative loadflows like time series calculations.